 WHAT TYPES OF SESSIONS DO YOU OFFER?

-Sessions are currently conducted worldwide via secure, HIPAA compliant video and in-person at our office location in Lake Oswego, Oregon USA one day a week.
+Sessions are currently conducted worldwide via secure, HIPAA compliant video and in-person at our office location in Wilsonville, Oregon USA.
 When you schedule an appointment for a remote session, you will receive a confirmation email with the video link or telephone number to call.

 CAN ANYONE BE HYPNOTIZED?

 It has been said that "all hypnosis is self-hypnosis," and this is absolutely true because hypnosis is a natural, yet altered state.
 Natural and normal because we pop in and out of trance (alpha brain wave states) throughout our days.
 It's just that most people aren't taught how to use those trance states in productive ways that open desirable doors for them.
 Experiencing an induced trance by someone else requires rapport, trust, relaxation, concentration, and the ability to follow instructions.
 It is a common misconception that only weak-willed, “suggestible” people can be hypnotized.
 Many people confuse "suggestibility" with another concept, "gullibility."
 Gullibility is when someone uncritically accepts ideas, whereas suggestibility is a measure of the degree to which your brain and nervous system respond to incoming ideas.
 Gullibility is undesirable, suggestibility is desirable.
 Just about anyone can be hypnotized—if they are willing and ready for change.
 And if they have the ability to follow instructions, etc. The only other exceptions may be people who have IQs significantly below average or are suffering from certain psychological disorders.

 WHAT DOES IT FEEL LIKE TO BE IN TRANCE?